raspberrypilearning/mission-space-lab-creator-guide/en/step_3.md

 **Note:** When choosing how long your program should run, remember to account for the time taken to complete one iteration.

 For example, if each cycle of your loop takes around 2 minutes to complete, you should not set your stop time to exactly 10 minutes.
 Instead, you should stop the loop after about 8 minutes.
-This gives the final iteration enough time to finish and ensures that your program exits before the 10-minute limit is reached.
+This will give the final iteration enough time to finish and ensure that your program exits before the 10-minute limit is reached.

 ## 5. Use the correct directory structure for your data files

 When your code runs on the ISS, it will be started automatically by the Astro Pi flight operating system.
 This means you **must not use hard-coded file paths** in your code such as `/home/pi/Desktop`, as these locations may not exist on the flight computer.

 Instead, use the special `__file__` variable to find the location of your `main.py` file and save any data files or photos relative to that location.
-This ensures that your files are stored in the correct place, regardless of where your program is run.
+This will ensure that your files are stored in the correct place, regardless of where your program is run.

 The example below uses the pathlib library and the `__file__` variable to save files in the same directory as `main.py`: